sap-tutorials/Tutorials/tutorials/cp-aibus-dar-classify-delete/cp-aibus-dar-classify-delete.md

 Based on your deployed machine learning model you can now classify records.
 For more information, see [Data Attribute Recommendation help portal documentation](https://help.sap.com/dar).
 For further definition of specific terms, see [Concepts](https://help.sap.com/viewer/105bcfd88921418e8c29b24a7a402ec3/SHIP/en-US/fe501df6d9f94361bfea066f9a6f6712.html).

+Business Use Case: After we upload data and train a machine learning model using Data Attribute Recommendation, we can classify the product data.
+In this tutorial, we focus on product data classification, including options to undeploy the model, delete dataset and dataset schemas.

 ---

 [ACCORDION-BEGIN [Step 1: ](Classify records)]